acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ```

 {{% alert title="Warning" color="secondary" %}}
-Make sure you have setup your kubeconfig file correctly.
+Make sure you have set up your kubeconfig file correctly.
 Check your [CWIKI](https://cwiki.mobicorp.ch/confluence/display/ITContSol/Set+up+Kubectl) for instructions on how to configure it.
 {{% /alert %}}
 {{% /onlyWhen %}}

 ## Namespaces

-As a first step on the cluster we are going to create a new Namespace.
+As a first step on the cluster, we are going to create a new Namespace.

-A Namespace is the logical design used in Kubernetes to organize and separate your applications, Deployments, Pods, Ingresses, Services, etc. on a top-level basis.
+A Namespace is a logical design used in Kubernetes to organize and separate your applications, Deployments, Pods, Ingresses, Services, etc. on a top-level basis.
 Take a look at the [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Authorized users inside a namespace are able to manage those resources.
 Namespace names have to be unique in your cluster.

 {{% onlyWhen rancher %}}
 {{% alert title="Note" color="primary" %}}